AndrewLabbe/Terraria-Mod/README.md

 To download Terraria in Steam, do the steps above but replace every word of "tModLoader" with Terraria

 To run after both tModLoader and Terraria are installed:
-1. Open/Run tModLoader.
+1. Open/Run tModLoader
-2. Click "Workshop".
+2. Click "Workshop"
-3. Click "Download Mods".
+3. Click "Download Mods"
-4. At the top right of the Blue Window, click the search bar and type the following: "Voyager's Mod".
+4. At the top right of the Blue Window, click the search bar and type the following: "Voyager's Mod"
-5. Click the triple arrow below the title, named "Download with dependencies".
+5. Click the triple arrow below the title, named "Download with dependencies"
-6. Click back.
+6. Click back
-7. Click "Manage Mods" and make sure that the newly installed Voyager Mod is installed and enabled, if not enabled then enable it.
+7. Click "Manage Mods" and make sure that the newly installed Voyager Mod is installed and enabled, if not enabled then enable it
-8. In the home screen, navigate to the Singleplayer or Multiplayer option and create a new player.
+8. In the home screen, navigate to the Singleplayer or Multiplayer option and create a new player
-9. Create a new world and load in.
+9. Create a new world and load in